Ray0ziN/Brief.ly/README.md

 # briefly

-This is chrome extension which will give audio output for web pages
+This is extension which will give audio output for web pages using ML for summarizing